aal2015/Artificial-Natural-Language-Understanding/Assignments/Code Autocomplete/README.md

 'codeparrot-clean' dataset from CodeParrot organization was used to train the model.
 The dataset was meant to train models for code generation.
 Since the main emphasis is given to Pytorch code generation, all first 1000 repo suspected to contain Pytorch code were extracted for model training.

 ## Note
-It is important to run Flask server on port 5000 due to proxy setting in package.json in React.
+It is important to run Flask server on port 5000 due to the proxy setting in package.json in React.

 ## References
 - https://stackoverflow.com/questions/62166362/how-to-tokenize-python-code-using-the-tokenize-module - Tokenizing Python code